 The tests were carried on a Beowulf-cluster with 32 nodes.
-Each node is installed with 1 GBytes of RAM and an Intel P4 2.0 GHz CPU.
-The nodes are connected to each other with Fast Ethernet.
+Each node is installed with 1 GBytes of RAM and an Intel P4 2.4 GHz CPU.
+Each node has a Fast Ethernet with a bandwidth of 100 Mbps.
+The nodes are linked together by a Fast Ethernet switch, which is a 48 port fast ethernet nonblocking switch with a 2.66 Gbps backplane and with gigabit uplinks to the master node.

 4.3.
-TIMINGS AND SPEED-UPS
+Timings and speed-ups